 The truth is that many of Washington’s attractions hold various enchantments for children of all ages.
-It might be easier to point out which ones are not recommended for your youngest: the Supreme Court, the chambers of Congress, the U.S. Holocaust Memorial Museum, and the Marian Koshland Science Museum; the International Spy Museum is now recommending that its museum is most suitable for children 10 and over.
+It might be easier to point out which ones are not recommended for your youngest: the Supreme Court, the chambers of Congress, the U.S. Holocaust Memorial Museum, and the State Department Diplomatic Rooms.
+The International Spy Museum is now recommending that its museum is most suitable for children 10 and over.
 Generally speaking, the bigger and busier the museum, the better it is for kids.

 Zoo grounds open daily at 8am, which might be too early for a lot of tourists, but not for families whose young children like to rise at the crack of dawn.
-If you find yourselves trapped and restless in the hotel room, hop on the Red Line Metro, which opens at 5am weekdays, 7am Saturday, and 8am Sunday (or drive—the zoo parking lot opens at 8am, too), get off at the Woodley Park–Zoo station, and walk up the hill to the zoo.
-A Starbucks, which opens at 5:30am weekdays, 6am Saturday and Sunday, is directly across from the zoo’s entrance on Connecticut Avenue.
+If you know you’ll need a morning activity, book your free entry passes online, then hop on the Red Line Metro, which opens at 5am weekdays, 7am Saturday, and 8am Sunday (or drive—the zoo parking lot opens at 8am, too), get off at the Cleveland Park station, and walk down the hill to the zoo.
+A Starbucks, which opens at 6am daily, is directly across from the zoo entrance on Connecticut Avenue.
 Good morning.

 Favorite Children's Attractions

 Check for special children’s events at museum information desks when you enter.
 I especially recommend a visit to the International Spy Museum for tweens and teens (and adults), for the fun interactive spy adventures; and to the National Building Museum, for kids ages 3 to 11, for the assortment of hands-on building-related activities.
 Here’s a rundown of overall kid-pleasers in town: